AriamHub/AUSROS25/README.md

 ---
 ## Track A: Sensing and Perception
-Presented by Donald Dansereau, and Thierry Peynot
+Presented by Donald Dansereau and Thierry Peynot

 * A1: [Sensing]()
 * A2: [Localisation and Mapping]()